keerin/keerin.github.io/_posts/2016-04-26-added-a-very-basic-cms.md

           <% end %>
 {: .language-erb}

 This turned out to be a lot easier than I expected.
-At least for my very simple use-case, this is super simple.
+At least for my very simple use-case, this is super easy.
 The official [README](http://devise.plataformatec.com.br/){:target="_blank"} and [How To](https://github.com/plataformatec/devise/wiki/How-Tos){:target="_blank"} pages are also very easy to read and helpful.